Build your Nextcloud 14 Server using one shell script

 The only precondition for the install-nextcloud.sh script is to utilize Ubuntu 18.04 LTS as your on-prem server OS.
 Optionally request your ssl certificate from Let’s Encrypt by issuing the second script called “ssl-certificate.sh”.

+to optimize and maintain your system easily.
 Ready to go?
 Let’s start:

 (1) Build your self hosted Nextcloud server